DIXANTOFFICIAL1/Graphinity/README.md

 # 🔐 Environment Variables

-Create a `.env` file inside the `backend` directory.
+Create a `.env` file inside the `backend` directory:

 ```env
 GROQ_API_KEY=your_groq_api_key_here
 ```

-The key is used by the backend to communicate with the Groq API for LLM execution.
+The key is used by the backend for LLM execution through the Groq API.

-**Never commit your `.env` file or expose API keys publicly.**
+**Never commit your `.env` file or expose your API key publicly.**

 ---